Adam-Isaak-dev/find-your-way/README.md

 You are required to handle at least the following edge cases, including providing feedback to the user (no browser alerts!):

-* User location not accessible (can you turn off location services in your browser to test this?)
 * No search result in either the origin or destination
 * Clicking the plan my trip button with incomplete origin and/or destination fields
 * Clicking the plan my trip button when origin and destination are the same